datastax/astra-client-docs-tests/README.md

 ```

 Fixture files are placed either in the `_fixtures/` directory (for general fixtures shared between many examples),
-or inside an example directory (for specialized fixtures specific to that example).
+or inside an example directory (for specialized fixtures specific to that example test).

 See [below](#metayml) for how fixture files are used.